cambridge-cares/TheWorldAvatar/MARIE_AND_BERT/readme.md

 ## Training
 Multiple models are trained in this system:
-1. Knowledge Graph embedding
+1. Knowledge Graph Embedding
-2. Relation prediction
+2. Relation Prediction
-3. Score alignment
+3. Score Alignment
 4. Entity Linking

-for details of training the models, see [readme.md for embedding and model training](./Training/readme.md)
+For details on training the models, see [readme.md for embedding and model training](./Training/readme.md)

 ## Running